LeonelHays/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+On Sessions the cookie is usualy dleleted form the back-end, while on JSON Web Tokens the token is usualy deleted from the front-end in local-storage (although you can blacklist/ban tokens).

+Session also can only be used for one specific web site while JSON Web Tokens can make apis that are used by any site.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+It puts the string (and sometimes a salt of some kind) through a hashing function that can not be reversed.

 3. How are unit tests different from integration and end-to-end testing?

+Unit testing is for a single function or class, while the end-to-end test everything and integration tests if everything works together correctly.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It let's us have a test ready before anything goes worng so we have the information we need to either fix it or give more info to someone to help.